gesdinet/bidla/README.md

 Use
 ---

-In this early release Bidla only has support for Git and Markdown:
+In this early release Bidla only supports Git and Markdown:

-These commands put by default git, markdown, and CHANGELOG.md or CONTRIBUTORS.md
+These commands puts by default git, markdown, and CHANGELOG.md or CONTRIBUTORS.md

 * bidla changelog
 * bidla contributors

+> Bidla changelog is going to ask you for the next tag release name.
+This happens cause if you tag before generate CHANGELOG then CHANGELOG file not be included in release and if you tag after Bidla can´t read last tag name.

+Workflow is:

+1. First commit all changes for release
+2. Generate CHANGELOG and CONTRIBUTORS files with next tag name and commit them
+3. Tag your release
+4. Push your changes to remote

 ### Optional arguments

-Bidla accept three input arguments
+Bidla accepts three input arguments

 * bidla [vcs] [file] [filename]

 ###Note
->After last release commit generate CHANGELOG file, then commit this CHANGELOG change and then tag your release.
-In this way CHANGELOG file will be included in release.
+> Actually bidla only supports git and markdown

 UPDATE
 ------

-### Locally
+### Locally (actually doesn´t work, need to re-download .phar)

 The `self-update` command tries to update `bidla` itself: